Comparison

 Is FrameQuery a replacement for Iconik?

 Not directly.
 Iconik is an enterprise cloud MAM with deep Adobe integrations, proxy workflows, and granular role-based access control suited for large broadcast teams.
-FrameQuery is a local-first search tool for production teams who want to search their footage quickly without an enterprise deployment.
+FrameQuery is a desktop search tool with cloud processing and local search for production teams who want to search their footage quickly without an enterprise deployment.
 If you need a full DAM with proxy workflows, Iconik is the right choice.
 If you need fast, affordable video search, FrameQuery is the better fit.

 How does FrameQuery pricing compare to Iconik?

-FrameQuery ranges from free (search only) to $199/month for the Max plan with 300 hours of indexing.
-Iconik uses a complex per-seat plus storage plus proxy pricing model that effectively starts at $500+/month for a small team.
+FrameQuery ranges from free (search only) to $190/month for the Max plan (billed annually, 300 hours of indexing), with a Studio tier available via custom quote for larger archives.
+Iconik uses per-user pricing (Power Users at $120/month, Standard Users at $65/month) plus consumption charges for storage and AI transcription, which effectively starts at $500+/month for a small team.
 FrameQuery is significantly more affordable for teams that primarily need search capabilities.

 Can FrameQuery work offline unlike Iconik?

 Yes.
-FrameQuery uploads only lightweight proxy files for AI processing — proxies are deleted immediately after, and your original footage is never uploaded.
+FrameQuery extracts frames and audio on your device and sends only those for analysis, then discards the extracted data the moment analysis completes.
+Your originals never leave your machine and are never stored on our servers.
 The search index lives locally on your machine, so once indexed, search works entirely offline with no internet needed.
 Iconik is a cloud-based platform that requires an internet connection for all operations including search, browsing, and collaboration.

 Does Iconik support the same video formats as FrameQuery?